Lester, Heyward lead Cubs past Cardinals 8-5 - Philly

 Ten of Chicago's first 16 batters reached against Luke Weaver (2-1), who allowed six runs and nine hits in four innings.
 He had yielded only four runs over 17 1/3 innings in three previous starts.

+"They did a good job of not chasing below the zone," he said.
+"They just had a good approach today."

-A day after a game was postponed because of rain and temperatures just above freezing, it was 47 when the game began.
+A day after a game was postponed because of rain and a temperature just above freezing, it was 47 when the game began.

 Harrison Bader was hit by a pitch in the first, stole second, advanced to third on catcher Willson Contreras's throwing error and scored on Lester's wild pitch to Marcell Ozuna .